rats-ry/HamTetra/README.md

 Supported radios are those providing a SoapySDR module, full duplex capability and timestamp support.
 This includes at least the LimeSDR, LimeSDR Mini, XTRX, BladeRF and various USRP models.
-Most experimentation so far has happened on LimeSDR, so that's recommended.
+Most experimentation so far has happened on various LimeSDR models, so that's recommended.

 Due to the lack of full duplex and/or transmit timestamp support, devices such as ADALM-PLUTO and HackRF are not guaranteed to work properly.
 Some support for these is possible in the future.

 Recommended operating system is Ubuntu Linux running on any laptop, server or desktop computer.
-Single-board computers running Armbian can be used as well.
+Raspberry Pi 3 or 4 running Raspbian or other single-board computers running Armbian can be used as well.
 Several other platforms may work but have not been tested.